bikashbaral/Load-Flow-analysis-matlab/README.md

 <br />
 Step wise code -:
-- First the Ybus is computed using Branch data
-- Iterative Newton raphson method is used to find the solution of V and Thetha
-- Then reactive power and active power injection is calculated at all nodes
-- Reactive power generation at the P-V bus
+-First the Ybus is computed using Branch data -Iterative Newton raphson method is used to find the solution of V and Thetha -Then reactive power and active power injection is calculated at all nodes -Reactive power generation at the P-V bus
-- Sending and recieving power at each node is calculated
+-Sending and recieving power at each node is calculated